akhikhl/gretty/README.md

 #### :star: What's new

-- Gretty 1.1.3 supports "virtual" mapping of gradle dependencies (of the web-application) to "WEB-INF/lib" directory.
+- Gretty 1.1.3 new feature: [virtual mapping of gradle dependencies](http://akhikhl.github.io/gretty-doc/Web-app-virtual-webinflibs.html) (of the web-application) to "WEB-INF/lib" directory.
 This feature is needed by web frameworks accessing jar files in "WEB-INF/lib" (e.g. Freemarker).

 - Gretty 1.1.3 fixes compatibility problem with Gradle 1.12 and introduces Gradle version check.